sudoalgorithm/hello-tekton/tutorial/script.md

    a.
 Type an integration name for the worker.

    b.
 Create a Service ID API key by clicking **Create** next to the field.
-Type a name and description for the worker and click Create.
+Type a name and description for the worker and click **Create**.

       ![Service ID](./images/Pipeline_Worker_ServiceID.png)

    c.
 Click **Create Integration**.

-2. Configure the pipeline worker:
+2. Configure the pipeline worker. **Note:** These steps can be found in the Private Pipeline Worker "Getting Started" Section:

    a.
 From the CLI, install the Delivery Pipeline Kubernetes Private Worker support: